Christoph-D/dice-web/README.md

 # Dice

-A Rust WebAssembly experiment that evalutes RPG-style dice specifications like `2d6+4`.
+A Rust WebAssembly experiment that evaluates RPG-style dice specifications like `2d6+4`.

 ## Example